 With adults, especially of the male sex, weeping soon ceases to be caused by, or to express, bodily pain.
-This may be accounted for by its being thought weak and unmanly by men, both of civilized and barbarons races, to exhibit bodily pain by any outward sign.
-With this exception, savages weep copiously from very slight causes, of which fact Sir J. Lubbock 'has collected instances.
-A New Zealand chief "cried like a child " because the sailors spoilt his favourite cleak by " postdering it with flour."
-I saw in Tierra del Fuego native who had lately lost a brother, and who alternately cried with hysterical violence, and langhed heartilly at anything which anused him.
-With the civilized anions of Europe there is also much difference in the frequency of weeping.
-Englishmen rarely cry, except under the pressure of the acutest grief yhereas in some parts of the Continent the men shed tears much more readily and freely.
+This may be accounted for by its being thought weak and unmanly by men, both of civilized and barbarous races, to exhibit bodily pain by any outward sign.
+With this exception, savages weep copiously from very slight causes, of which fact Sir J. Lubbock has collected instances.
+A New Zealand chief "cried like a child because the sailors spoilt his favourite cloak by powdering it with flour."
+I saw in Tierra del Fuego a native who had lately lost a brother, and who alternately cried with hysterical violence, and laughed heartily at anything which amused him.
+With the civilized nations of Europe there is also much difference in the frequency of weeping.
+Englishmen rarely cry, except under the pressure of the acutest grief; whereas in some parts of the Continent the men shed tears much more readily and freely.

 The insane notoriously give way to all their emotions with little or no restraint; and I am informed by Dr. J. Crichton Browne, that nothing is more characteristic of simple melancholia, even in the male sex, than a tendency to weep on the slightest occasions, or from no cause.
 They also weep disproportionately on the occurrence of any real cause of grief.
 The length of time during which some patients weep is astonishing, as well as the amount of tears which they shed.
-One melancholic girl wept for a whole day, and afterwards confessed to Dr. Browne, that it was because she remembered that she had once shaved off her evebrows to promote their growth.
-Many patients in the asylum sit for a long time rocking themselves backwards and forwards; "and if spoken to, they stop their move-" ments, purse up their eyes, depress the corners of " the mouth, and burst out crying."
+One melancholic girl wept for a whole day, and afterwards confessed to Dr. Browne, that it was because she remembered that she had once shaved off her eyebrows to promote their growth.
+Many patients in the asylum sit for a long time rocking themselves backwards and forwards; "and if spoken to, they stop their movements, purse up their eyes, depress the corners of the mouth, and burst out crying."
 In some of these cases, the being spoken to or kindly greeted appears to suggest some fanciful and sorrowful notion; but in other cases an effort of any kind excites weeping, independently of any sorrowful idea.
-Patients suffering from acute munia likewise have paroxysms of violent crying or blubbering, in the mids of their incoherent ravings.
-We must not, however, lay too much stress on the copious shedding of tears by the insane, as being due to the lack of all restraint; for certain braindiseases, as heuringlegia, brain-wasting, and senile decay, have a special tendency to induce weeping.
-Weeping is common in the insane, even after a complete state of futuity has been reached and the power of speech lost.
-Persons born idiotic likewise weep; 1 but it is said that this is not the case with certing.
+Patients suffering from acute mania likewise have paroxysms of violent crying or blubbering, in the midst of their incoherent ravings.
+We must not, however, lay too much stress on the copious shedding of tears by the insane, as being due to the lack of all restraint; for certain brain-diseases, as hemiplegia, brain-wasting, and senile decay, have a special tendency to induce weeping.
+Weeping is common in the insane, even after a complete state of fatuity has been reached and the power of speech lost.
+Persons born idiotic likewise weep; but it is said that this is not the case with cretins.

-'The Origin of Civilization.'
-1870, p.
+&lt;sup>8 'The Origin of Civilization,' 1870, p.
 355.

-Weeping seems to be the primary and natural expression, as we see in children, of saffering of any kind, whether bodily pain short of extreme agony, or mental distress.
-But the foregoing facts and common experience show us that a frequently repeated effort to the mind, does much in checking the labit.
-On the other hand, it appears that the power of weeping can be other hand, it appears that the power of weeping can be an voluntarily shelt ext in a hourdance; they meet for this purpose to mourn for the dead, and they take pride in erving "in the most affecting manner."
+Weeping seems to be the primary and natural expression, as we see in children, of suffering of any kind, whether bodily pain short of extreme agony, or mental distress.
+But the foregoing facts and common experience show us that a frequently repeated effort to restrain weeping, in association with certain states of the mind, does much in checking the habit.
+On the other hand, it appears that the power of weeping can be increased through habit; thus the Rev. R. Taylor, who long resided in New Zealand, asserts that the women can voluntarily shed tears in abundance; they meet for this purpose to mourn for the dead, and they take pride in crying in the most affecting manner."